rcullito/riaktor/README.md

   use config npm module to manage above test suite, whether http is enabled or not essentially.

   look at error handling in brainspawn's superagent calls.

+  allow streaming version for bucket and keys, take advantage of bookmarked rest api page